DabeLong/One-Card-Poker-CFG/README.md

 ### Results:
 ![Alt text](/CFR_test_results.png?raw=true "Test Results")

-As you can see, it is very close to the GTO solution proposed by G. Gordon on his website.
+As you can see, it is relatively close to the GTO solution proposed by G. Gordon on his website.

 ### Links/References:
 http://www.cs.cmu.edu/~ggordon/poker/